The Imitation Game: Filming

 The Weinstein Company acquired the film for $7 million in February 2014, the highest amount ever paid for US distribution rights at the European Film Market.
-The film is also a recipient of Tribeca Film Festival's Sloan Filmmaker Fund, which grants filmmakers funding and guidance with regard to innovative films that are concerned with science, mathematics, and technology.
+The film was also a recipient of Tribeca Film Festival's Sloan Filmmaker Fund, which grants filmmakers funding and guidance with regard to innovative films that are concerned with science, mathematics, and technology.

 Music

-In June 2014, it was announced that Alexandre Desplat would provide the original score of the film.
+In June 2014, it was announced that Alexandre Desplat would compose the film's score.
 It was recorded by the London Symphony Orchestra at Abbey Road Studios in London.
 Desplat uses continuous piano arpeggios to represent both Turing's thinking mind and the workings of a mechanical machine.
 He said of the complexity of the continuity and structure of the score:

 [W]hen the camera at the end of the film has those beautiful shots of the young boy, the young Alan, and he's meeting with the professor who's telling him his friend Christopher is dead, and the camera is pushing in on him, I play Christopher's theme that we heard very early on in the film.
 There's a simple continuity there.
-It's the accumulation of these moments that I can slowly but surely play that make it even stronger.
+It's the accumulation of these moments that I can slowly but surely play that makes it even stronger.

 The score received an Academy Award nomination for Best Original Score, losing to the score of The Grand Budapest Hotel, also composed by Desplat.